 2022 – The Global Implications of the War in Ukraine

-On October 13, 2022, the Gerald R. Ford School of Public Policy at the University of Michigan and the American Academy of Diplomacy will co-host a discussion panel to enhance public understanding of critical foreign policy areas.
-This in-person panel focuses on the global implications of the war in Ukraine, featuring panelists Ambassador Susan Elliott, Ambassador Robert Cekuta, Ambassador Richard Boucher, and moderator Ambassador Ronald Neumann.
+On October 13, 2022, the Gerald R. Ford School of Public Policy at the University of Michigan and the American Academy of Diplomacy co-hosted a discussion panel to enhance public understanding of critical foreign policy areas.
+This in-person panel focused on the global implications of the war in Ukraine, featuring panelists Ambassador Susan Elliott, Ambassador Robert Cekuta, Ambassador Richard Boucher, and moderator Ambassador Ronald Neumann.

 To watch the full recording please visit the Gerald R. Ford School’s website.

 Susan M. Elliott, Ambassador (ret.) is an accomplished diplomat with an earned doctorate from Indiana University.
 During her 27-year diplomatic career, Ambassador Elliott held a variety of leadership positions at the U.S. Department of State.
 She became President and CEO of the National Committee on American Foreign Policy in August 2018.

 From 2015 to 2017, Ambassador Elliott served as the Civilian Deputy and Foreign Policy Advisor to the Commander of the United States European Command.
 Ambassador Elliott was the U.S. Ambassador to Tajikistan from 2012 to 2015.
 Prior to her Ambassadorial appointment, she served as the Deputy Assistant Secretary of State, Bureau of South and Central Asian Affairs, U.S. Department of State.